vite-pwa/vite-plugin-pwa/docs/guide/unregister-service-worker.md

 It is **IMPORTANT TO NOT CHANGE ANYTHING** in the plugin configuration (especially **DO NOT CHANGE THE SERVICE WORKER NAME**), just keep the options and the PWA UI components (if included some toast/dialog for ready to work offline or prompt for update), the plugin will take care of changing the service worker and avoid interacting with the UI if configured.
 :::

-In a future, if you want to add the PWA again to your application, you only need to remove the `selfDestroying` option or just disable id: `selfDestroying: false`.
+In a future, if you want to add the PWA again to your application, you only need to remove the `selfDestroying` option or just disable it: `selfDestroying: false`.

 ## Development